linseanyu/RAGDojo/README.md

     we use sub question + retrieved doc to generate answers and then combine all of them as the context of the original question
     ![Individually](./imgs/Decomposition-Individually.png)

+### RAG204 - Query Transformations: Step Back

+STEP-BACK PROMPTING is a technique to improve how large language models (LLMs) handle complex reasoning tasks.
+Instead of tackling a detailed question directly, the model first "steps back" to identify a broader, high-level concept or principle (e.g., asking about "education history" instead of a specific school attended during a time period).
+This abstraction simplifies the problem, making it easier to retrieve relevant facts or apply reasoning.
+The process has two steps:

+1. Abstraction: Prompt the model to derive a general concept or principle related to the question.
+2. Reasoning: Use that concept to guide accurate, step-by-step reasoning toward the answer.
+Intuitively, it’s like zooming out to see the bigger picture before diving into the details, helping the model avoid errors and reason more effectively.
+It significantly boosts performance on tasks like physics, chemistry, and multi-step question-answering by grounding reasoning in clearer, high-level ideas.